Don’t fall for these common misconceptions. Here’s what to know during Medicare's Annual Enrollment Period.

 Myth #4: I Have to Stick with My Medicare Advantage Plan

 If you like your current coverage and it’s available in the coming year, you can certainly stick with it.
-You don’t have to do anything during Open Enrollment, and your current Medicare Advantage Plan will automatically renew.
+You don’t have to do anything during the Annual Enrollment Period, and your current Medicare Advantage Plan will automatically renew.

-However, if you’d like to join a new Medicare Advantage Plan or switch from Original Medicare to Medicare Advantage for the coming year, you can during Open Enrollment.
+However, if you’d like to join a new Medicare Advantage Plan or switch from Original Medicare to Medicare Advantage for the coming year, you can during this period.
 You can see your options at medicare.gov/plan-compare.
 You can typically join a Medicare Advantage Plan online or by phone, and you’ll need your Medicare number, which is on your Medicare card.

 If you join a new Medicare Advantage Plan, your old coverage will end December 31, and your new coverage will start January 1.

-During Open Enrollment, you also have other options, including switching from Medicare Advantage to Original Medicare.
+During the Annual Enrollment Period, you also have other options, including switching from Medicare Advantage to Original Medicare.
 Learn more with these answers to common questions about Medicare Open Enrollment.

 Myth #5: I Can Change Medicare Advantage Plans Whenever I Want